"You need a club."

 The difference for the writers is, we have a virtual office we work from, and the same goes for our tip jars, piggy banks, coffee cups, whatever virtual images we might use to represent the option.
 The tipping is electronic and done via PayPal, Bitcoin, etcetera.

 If we're producing content, text and imagery, that readers enjoy, some readers exhibit appreciation by leaving us a tip.
 And, because they do, it allows us to maintain our own websites, which are our virtual storefronts within the indie biz community, where we provide our readers/viewers with a variety of content unique to each writer and or videographer.
 It can be news, short stories, instructional articles, consumer reviews, promotions, etcetera.

 The difference in those of us who earn an income via tips is we don't have to resort to plastering advertisements on our sites, and we have no subscription fees.
 It's free and the monetary gratuities we receive are completely voluntary.

 Producing quality content in blogs and vlogs takes work.
 It takes planning, the use of techno-gadgetry and time.
-On the Tips for Talent Club Home page, Vicki Warner stresses that members have to actually put some effort into their work if they expect to earn tips.
+On VBG's website home page, Vicki Warner stresses that members have to actually put some effort into their work if they expect to earn tips.
 A poorly maintained site, with poor content will result in a poor business owner.
 Not many of us who visit a site that hasn't been updated for ages, or has sloppy content, are gonna be inclined to leave a tip for the site owner.